-EDUCATIONAL ACTIVITIES ACTIVATED BY T HE STMS PHD SCHOOL Course/Seminar (Period/Date) Teacher Duration (hours) of course / seminar Attainable ECTS credits Frequency (YES/NO) Exam (YES/NO and type) Date of exam Attained ECTS credits OTHER EDUCATIONAL ACTIVITIES Title of the activity (Date/Period) Teacher Duration (hours) of activity Attainable ECTS credits Frequency (YES/NO) Exam (YES/NO and type) Date of exam Attained ECTS credits Total of ECTS credits atta inable in educational a ctivities (>30) • Total of ECTS of redits attained in educational activities date DD MM YYYY
+EDUCATIONAL ACTIVITIES ACTIVATED BY T HE STMS PHD COURSE Course/Seminar (Period/Date) Teacher Duration (hours) of course / seminar Attainable ECTS credits Frequency (YES/NO) Exam (YES/NO and type) Date of exam Attained ECTS credit OTHER EDUCATIONAL ACTIVITIES Title of the activity (Date/Period) Teacher Duration (hours) of activity Attainable ECTS credits Frequency (YES/NO) Exam (YES/NO and type) Date of exam Attained ECTS credits Total of ECTS credits atta sinable in educational activities (>20) Total of ECTS c redits attained in educational activities :

-Write here the foreseen type of exam (project work, colloquium, foreign language seminar, academic lecture, other).
+^{} Write here the foreseen type of exam (project work, colloquium, foreign language seminar, academic lecture, other).

-Not to be filled in at the presentation of the plan.
+^{} Not to be filled in at the presentation of the plan.
 At the updates, it has to be written when (2-month approximate period) the student foresees to do / has done the exam.